isovector/reasonablypolymorphic.com/posts/2016-04-12-elm-is-wrong.markdown

 bucketSort : [a] -> [a]
 ```

-/* TODO(sandy): type annotations are a single colon */

 But what should `a` be, here?
 Clearly we can't bucket sort arbitrary data
 structures.
 Promising `a` be an enum seems like a good start, so we add a
 witness:

-/* TODO(sandy): maybe rename Enum => Finite, and expound on its semantics */

 ```elm
 bucketSort : Enum a -> [a] -> [a]
 ```

-Unfortunately, this is breaking our abstraction barrier.
-The semantics we
+Unfortunately, this is breaking our abstraction barrier: the semantics we
 adopted for `Enum a` are only sufficient to know that there are a finite number
 of `a` values, but we don't have a canonical means of arranging buckets.
 For
 that, we require an `Ord a` witness too: